 Today in Rock History – August 4

 1967, Pink Floyd released their debut album The Piper At the Gates of Dawn in the UK, on which most songs were penned by Syd Barrett.
 When reviewed by the two main UK music papers, Record Mirror and NME both gave the album four stars out of five.
 The album was recorded at Abbey Road studios, London during the same time that The Beatles were recording Sgt Pepper's.
-It peaked at … [Read more...] about Today in Rock History – August 4
+It … [Read more...] about Today in Rock History – August 4